BrianFarnhill/AWSDeveloperEnvironment/README.md

                                 --capabilities CAPABILITY_IAM
 ```

-## Conneting from Visual Studio Code
+## Connecting from Visual Studio Code

 To add the instance to Visual Studio Code: